Hozukii/linked-blog-starter-md/School/Math/Math IA/Using double integration to model the volume of a mice..md

 ### What is to be done
 - By using double integration and slicing the mouse into different sections, since the mouse is flat on the bottom of the mouse, a approximate model for the mouse can be found in order to model and calculate the volume of the mouse.
 ### What needs to be done.
-- Lagrange interpolation
+- How to choose the interpolation points
-- Multivariable calculus
+	- Chebyshev's nodes
 ### Lagrange Interpolation
 - Used when we have multiple points and we need to fit a curve within those curves
 - Make a polynomial which is zero at every point except the desired coordinate